Greetings from the Burgh, where it looks like a wonderful weekend ahead.

 “Our biggest concerns are around wages, but more than that, health care premiums, which they’re trying to double for many workers here at the county who have worked throughout the entire pandemic,” Joyce Klein, Stroger Hospital social worker, told WLS.

-This week, Black Tik Tock content creators went on strike to protest their content being appropriated without proper attribution.
+This week, Black Tik Tock content creators went on strike to protest their content being appropriated without proper attribution or compensation.
+With aftershocks being felt in other Black communities on social media like Twitter.
 Madame Noire has the story:

 Payday Reader Jim Hughes’ relationship with his daughter profiled in Louisville Courier-Journal